highmountainwoody/arista-openmonitor/README.md

 # Arista Campus Monitoring (Prometheus + Grafana + Loki)

-This repository provides a production-oriented starter stack for monitoring Arista 750-series access switches and 7280-series core switches using open source tooling (no CloudVision).
+This repository provides a production-oriented starter stack for monitoring Arista Campus and DCN switches using open source tooling (no CloudVision).
 It emphasizes a phased rollout: start with SNMP + syslog, then add gNMI streaming telemetry for high-resolution metrics.

 ## What you get